+Pros Cons Application Starts up immediately.
+Can read/write TRiLOGI files to local hard disk or to TLServer.
+Can access any TLServer on the network.
+Program behavior predictable since the copy of JVM is local.
+Printing is supported via Java 2 function calls to the JVM.
+Require local installation of TRiLOGI software at every client computer.
+Require installation of JVM at every client computer.
+Need to specify the proxy server IP address clearly if running behind a firewall.
+Printing Service is not available to the applet.
 Applet No need to install any software or JVM at the client computer.
-Possible to control your PLC via any CyberCafe or at a friend's house!
-Maintenance and Upgrading of software is simple since only one copy of the TL5Applet.jar file needs to be changed.
-Centralised storage of program files only at the server.
+Possible to control your PLC via any "Cyber Café".
+Maintenance and Upgrading of software is simple since only one copy of the TL50Applet.jar file needs to be changed.
+Centralized storage of program files only at the server.
 This is good for providing PLC program training.
-Can only read/write TRiLOGI files to the TLServer but not to the local harddisk.
+Can only read/write TRiLOGI files to the TLServer but not to the local hard disk.
 Can only access the TLServer from which it was loaded.
-May take a few minutes to load itself the first time. (thereafter the browser should cache it for rapid start up.)
-Program behavior may vary for different make or different versions of the browser. -------- --- --
+May take a few minutes to load itself the first time.
+(Thereafter the browser should cache it for rapid start up.)
+Program behavior may vary for different make or different versions of the browser.